 Yet amidst all these sad developments, with the surprise announcement of the release of new album The Next Day, Mr Bowie has managed to make a comeback that seems almost as arresting as his 1972 Top of the Pops appearance.
-And there is a hell of a lot that today’s young musical whippersnappers can learn from it; read on for a few lessons from the still-quite-thin, 66-year-old white duke.
+And there is a hell of a lot that today’s contemporary artists can learn from it.

 1. Silence is golden